FredHutch/coop/_drafts/whrc-letter.md

 3. **Commit to equity in representation.** Structural factors such as racism and misogyny continue to echo throughout clinical research, resulting in the underrepresentation of the most affected populations.
 When a study does not include cisgender women and/or transgender people, ask why.
 When a study in the US has no plan for engaging Black, Latinx, and Native participants, team up and create one.
 When a COVID-19 study excludes people living with HIV with no scientific justification, demand an amendment--and win!
 We applaud the HPTN and advisory groups such as the HPTN Black Caucus for setting an example in HPTN 083, which set, met, and exceeded measurable goals for the recruitment of transgender women and African American participants.
 We celebrate the activists and advocates holding COVID-19 researchers accountable for equitable and ethical inclusion.
 We invite all of our colleagues to ensure that these examples are followed and improved upon.

+## Take action!

+- If you or your group feel that this effort is important and wish to sign you can view the full document [here]()
+-